 Future growth of the Hamlet is possible given its available land and existing community amenities.
-As well, lot sizes could be reduced in size in the future to increase residential density and population to support a more efficient use of land and existing services should alternatives to existing private water and wastewater services become available.
-The Hamlet would also benefit from a connected trail network through the Wabamun Creek ESA.
+The, Hamlet may need to look at intensifying development to ensure the future viability of existing community services and facilities such as the hall and library.
+As well, \L\L\lot sizes could be reduced in size in the future to increase residential density and population to support a more efficient land use, and alternatives to of land and existing services should alternatives to existing private water and sanitary systems (community systems) will be required to support increased densities. wastewater services become available.
+The Hamlet would may also benefit from a connected trail network through the Wabamun Creek ESA.